Philadelphia Eagles: Nick Sirianni years (2021–present)

-The Eagles went on to win their first eight games of the 2022 season and earned the top seed in the NFC with a 14–3 overall record. the Eagles matched their franchise-best 13–1 start in the 2004 season and secured their third 13-win season win in franchise history, after 2004 and 2017.
-With a 22–16 win over the Giants in Week 18, the Eagles won the NFC East for the first time since 2019, and clinched the NFC's #1 seed for the first time since 2017.
+During the 2022 NFL draft, the Eagles traded the 18th overall pick to the Tennessee Titans for pro bowl wide receiver AJ Brown.
+With the addition and pairing of Brown with Devonta Smith, the team saw an elevation of play from second year quarterback Jalen Hurts.
+The Eagles went on to win their first eight games of the 2022 season, starting 8–0 for the first time in franchise history.
+After a 25–20 road win over the Chicago Bears in Week 15, the Eagles matched their franchise-best 13–1 start during the 2004 season and secured their third 13-win season in franchise history and first since 2017.
+In Week 18, after losses in the previous two games, Hurts returned from a late season shoulder injury and helped the Eagles to a 22–16 win over the Giants, clinching the NFC East for the first time since 2019, and the NFC's #1 seed for the first time since 2017.
 The Eagles also reached 14 regular season wins, a franchise record.
+Hurts was named as one of the five finalists for the NFL Most Valuable Player Award, where he would eventually finish second in voting.

 In the Divisional Round, the Eagles routed the Giants 38–7 for their first postseason win since 2018.
 With this win, Philadelphia completed a 3–0 sweep of all three games played against New York, and advanced to the NFC Championship for the first time since 2017.
-The Eagles went on to win the NFC Championship against an injury depleted San Francisco 49ers team 31–7, advancing to Super Bowl LVII, their fourth Super Bowl appearance in franchise history, to face the Kansas City Chiefs and former longtime head coach Andy Reid.
-The Eagles ultimately lost to the Chiefs by a score of 38–35.
+The Eagles went on to win the NFC Championship against the San Francisco 49ers, who finished the game injury depleted, 31–7, advancing to Super Bowl LVII.
+In their fourth Super Bowl appearance in franchise history, the Eagles faced the Kansas City Chiefs and former longtime head coach Andy Reid.
+In the game, Hurts' 70 rushing yards three rushing touchdowns broke the record for the most rushing yards and rushing touchdowns by a quarterback in Super Bowl history, despite this and holding a 24–14 lead at halftime, the Eagles ultimately lost on a Chiefs late field goal and a final score of 38–35.